 One of the products I swear by is Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum.
-If you’re new to retinol or would like to up your antiaging serum, this is definitely worth a try.
+If you’re new to retinol or would like to up your antiaging game, this is definitely worth a try.
 Here’s why:

 Retinol is the real deal.
 One of the very few things that REALLY reduces wrinkles.